 Dear Parents & Carers We have been advised by Public Health England that there has been a confirmed case of COVID-19 within the school.
 We know that you may find this concerning but are continuing to monitor the situation and are working closely with Public Health England.
 This letter is to inform you of the […]

-The Art staff here at Bourne Community College are a dynamic team and are all practicing artists.
-Art is a lively subject that enables students to explore a wide variety of materials, styles and techniques, informed by different artists, cultures and genres.
+The Art staff here at Bourne Community College are a dynamic team and are all practising artists.
+The National Curriculum for Art is rich and vibrant and enables students to explore a wide variety of materials, styles and techniques, developing drawing and recording skills and the ability to analyse, reflect and refine ideas.
+Projects are informed by different artists, cultures and genres.
 Students show creative risk-taking through their work, projects are designed to develop these skills.

 - Assessment Objective 4: present a final piece informed by the development of ideas shown through the 3 other Assessment Objectives and making clear links to artists that have informed and inspired own ideas.

-Note-making to document thoughts and further demonstrate understanding of own and others’ work, is a vital part of their sketchbook work and artist analysis should be completed for each artist studied.
+Thorough and analytical note-making to document thoughts and further demonstrate understanding of own and others’ work, is a vital part of their sketchbook work and artist analysis is completed for each artist studied.

 The Externally Set Assignment, (completed in the Spring Term in Year 11), follows the same structure as a Coursework Unit with evidence needed for each of the 4 Assessment Objectives, demonstrated through a theme dictated by the Exam Board.
 This Assignment allows students’ time in the Spring Term to complete Assessment Objectives 1, 2 and 3, followed by a 10 hour exam in which to complete Assessment Objective 4 – the exam takes place over the course of 2 school days.

 GCSE students are invited to attend the after school art class on a Monday from 2.45-4.00, to continue with their coursework and make use of all art materials and receive further support with their work.